 Before renting your home to anyone, you should read your policy carefully.
 Homeowners’ policies vary from insurer to insurer and from state to state, but they almost always exclude coverage for homeowners who are running a business in their homes.
 If you earn money by frequently renting out your home to short-term paying guests, your insurer could claim you’re running a hotel or bed and breakfast business and deny coverage if one of your guests has a problem.

-Most homeowner's policies do provide coverage if you rent your home only one time per year, for a single special occassion like the Super Bowl.
-However, some insurers may require advance notice of such rentals or require you purchase an "endorsement" (an add-on to your homeowners policy) provide more coverage for the renter.
-Other policies may provide coverage if you rent your home only for a limited number of days per year--four weeks is a common limit.
-Such coverage may also be subject to a notification requirement or be conditioned on purchasing an endorsement.
+Most homeowner's policies do provide coverage if you rent your home only one time per year, for a single special occasion like the Super Bowl.
+However, some insurers may require advance notice of such rentals or require you purchase an "endorsement" (an add-on to your homeowners policy) to provide more coverage for the renter.

-Call your insurance company and specifically ask if your policy covers short-term rentals by paying guests.
+Check with your insurance company or insurance agent and specifically ask if your policy covers short-term rentals by paying guests.
 Make clear how often you plan to rent out your home, whether you’ll be at home while renting, and how many people you’ll be hosting.
 Send a follow-up email outlining your insurer’s answer, and ask for confirmation so that you have everything in writing.

 However, renters' insurance is subject to the same limitations as homeowners' insurance.
 It ordinarily provides coverage for tenants who have occasional guests, but not for those engaged in the business of renting out their apartments to paying guests.